Diatrizoate: Medical uses

 Diatrizoate is used in suspected intestinal perforation, meconium ileus, and to identify bowel-lumen communication.
 It should not be used to investigate tracheo-oesophageal fistula because it can cause pulmonary oedema when aspirated into respiratory system.
 Diatrizoate can dislodge sticky meconium by drawing water into intestines.
 Diatrizoate is minimally absorbed from the intestines and excreted into urinary bladder.
 Because of its high osmolarity it can draw water from the surrounding tissues into the intestines, thus cause dehydration in people with already small plasma volume such as infants.
-Because of the additives and flavouring agents, diatrizoate must not be used intravascularly.
-This chemical must be keep away from sunlight during storage.
+Because of the additives and flavouring agents, diatrizoate formulated as Gastrografin must not be used intravascularly, though other formulations of diatrizoate are indicated for intravascular use.
+This chemical must be kept away from sunlight during storage.

 Administration

 It is given orally on computed tomography of the abdomen and pelvis as 30 ml solution with 3% concentration to visualise the bowel lumen and any communications with the bowel lumen.

 In principle, diatrizoic acid is administered by the route most appropriate and sensible to image the structure/-s of interest (e.g., IV for blood vessels through which it is distributed and kidney–ureters–bladder that excrete it; orally or per rectally as an enema for the gastrointestinal tract).